ARM-software/acle/main/acle.rst

 Armv8.8-A and Armv9.3-A architecture updates for the memcpy, memmove and memset family of memory operations (MOPS).

-These intructions were designed to enable the standardisation of the software implementation of those operations.
-Therefore, most of the use cases for the new instructions should be covered by the compiler's code generation or by library implementations.
+These intructions are designed to enable the standardization of the software implementation of those operations.
+Therefore, most of the use cases for the new instructions are covered by the compiler's code generation or by library implementations.

 An exception to that is the set of instructions covering the memset operation with memory tagging.
 An intrinsic is available to provide access to this